Hawaii Hiking Trails

 The easiest route is following the main stream in the northern canyon, a waterfall will come into view on the north face of the crater

-The northern stream leads directly to a gate in the fence, which was installed to keep hogs and goats from the Inner Sanctum.
-The gate is a good landmark as there is a well defined path for the remainder of the walk
+The northern stream appears to dead end into a waterfall, but there is an uphill path on the south side of the stream that leads to a gate in the fence.
+The gate is a good landmark as there is a well defined path for the remainder of the walk.

 Location of the gate on Google Maps